With the current job market and everything related to the pandemic, finding and hiring qualified warehouse workers is most likely a challenge.

 Additionally, if you do hire a new team member through a referral, the new worker will already know one of their colleagues, making them more likely to be engaged on the job.

 Perhaps most importantly, your veteran worker will be able to give their referral an informed perspective about what makes your workplace or job offer stand out compared to other available jobs in the area.
-That brings us to our third tip.

-3) Know your community and make your job offer distinct for the region.
+3. Know your community and make your job offer distinct for the region

 This last tip is only possible if recruiting managers keep their ears to the ground in an effort to find out what the job seekers in their community are looking for.